 Homemade Dog Food

-I often suggest to, at the very least, try to add some raw food to your dogs diet and to make at least one homemade meal a week.
+I often suggest to, at the very least, try to add some raw food to your dog's diet and to make at least one homemade meal a week.

 Keep in mind you can make a batch and freeze it.
-If you make one meal, why not make a batch of 7 meals.
+If you make one meal, why not make a batch of seven meals.
 You might as well make enough for one meal a day for a week to add to the commercial dog food that you have already purchased.

 Making larger batches will save money and time.
 I like to freeze each meal in an individual serving.
 I thaw when needed and reheat with a little water.